 When I was a kid, I went to a mid-Atlantic beach every summer.
 Though it was a small percentage of my lived life, my memories are packed with the seaside.
 The rickety beach house, the sandy sheets.
 The bikes and sweet ices.
-I pushed my body to outer limits in the roaring surf.
+I pushed my body to its outer limits in the roaring surf.
 I found best friends and puppy love.
 My senses were overfull, screaming gulls and saltwater, boardwalk food and splintered summer feet.
 It was glorious and I went home every year wrecked and rebuilt, dramatically sad but also confident that this would be my year.

 I miss that childhood confidence, unsullied by the opinions of the world.
 Untouched by the tyranny of bathing suits.
 I remember nothing of childhood swimwear, except the sand in the pants.